Lesson 1, the Caesar shift cipher and pattern detection

 The simplest cipher, but a great introduction to both the implementation and cracking of a code.Powerpoint slides

 This is an introduction to modular arithmetic and builds on the first two lessons.Powerpoint slides

 Lesson 4, breaking the affine shift cipher using modular inverses

 A look at the mathematics behind the cipher, how to solve equations in modular arithmetic, and how that helps us break the affine shift cipher using inverses in modular arithmetic.Powerpoint slides

 Examines how to implement a much richer family of field ciphers based on an agreed keyword, and considers how to crack one in which the word structure is given, using cribs.Powerpoint slides

 Lesson 6, cracking a keyword cipher using frequency analysis and cribs

 This lesson takes what we know about frequency analysis and cribs and uses it to crack a much harder example of a keyword cipher in which the word structure is hidden.Powerpoint slides

-Some of the winners from the 2016 competition kindly wrote up how they tackled the final challenge that year.
-If you are wondering what it takes to decipher a message encrypted with a brand new code then this might give you some idea.
-The challenges in the early rounds of the of this year’s competition won’t be anything like as difficult, but as for the later ones … Read more
+Some of the leading agents who worked on the 2016 case wrote up how they tackled it.
+If you are wondering what it takes to become an elite cryptanalyst at BOSS read how these agents tackled a message encrypted with a brand new code.
+A lot of the challenges you will face as a BOSS agent will not be anything like as difficult, but as for the later ones …

 GCHQ have a number of technical roles which require strong mathematics skills, an enquiring mind and dedication.
 You can find out more about them here.